michadenheijer/pynytimes/README.md

 from pynytimes import NYTAPI
 ```

-Then you can simply add your API key:
+Then you can simply add your API key (get your API key from [The New York Times Dev Portal](https://developer.nytimes.com/)):

 ```python
 nyt = NYTAPI("Your API key")